mmr116/terraform-cloud-azure-vm/README.md

 # Key VM Configurations

+Users need to configure the values in the terraform.tfvars file based on their specific requirements before deploying the resources.

 Azure Location: East US

-Availability Zones: Configured for zones 1 and 2
+Availability Zones: Configured for zones 1 and 2 (default)

 VM Size: Standard_D2s_v3